 Case 2: Samar has bought one pension plan in 2007, with an annual premium of Rs 10,000/-.
 It doesn’t have any sum assured attached to it.
 What would be the taxability of this policy on maturity?

 Answer: As theirs is no sum assured attached to this policy then it doesn’t attract section 10(10D) and thus the maturity/surrender proceeds will be taxable.
 However being a pension plan, the premium payments come under section 80CCC, and he can enjoy the tax benefits on premium payments.

 Case 3: Last year in 2013 Simran bought 2 policies, one a pension plan for her retirement planning and other one ULIP for investments.
-In pension plan she’s paying premium of Rs 20000 and has insurance cover as “higher of fund value on date of intimation of death or 105% of premiums paid”.
-While in case of ULIP she is paying premium of Rs 1,00,000/- and having a cover of 15,00,000/-.
-She wants to know the taxability of these policies on maturity?
+In a pension plan, she’s paying a premium of Rs 20000 and has insurance coverage as “higher of fund value on the date of intimation of death or 105% of premiums paid”.
+While in case of ULIP she is paying a premium of Rs 1,00,000/- and having a cover of 15,00,000/-.
+She want to know the taxability of these policies on maturity?

 So in case of the pension plan maturity proceeds or even the monthly pension amount is taxable, but in case of ULIP maturity proceeds will not be taxable.

-Case 4: 2 years back in Jan 2012 Rahul bought one single premium plan, with insurance cover of 1.25 times of premium, he wants to withdraw the policy after completion of 3 year.
+Case 4: 2 years back in Jan 2012 Rahul bought one single premium plan, with an insurance cover of 1.25 times of premium, he wants to withdraw the policy after completion of 3 years.
 He wants to know if the Maturity proceeds would be taxable.

 Answer: Yes, the maturity proceeds would be taxable.
-Since the policy was bought in Jan 2012, so in this case the policy should provide a cover of at least 5 times of annual premium, to make it tax free.
+Since the policy was brought in Jan 2012, so in this case the policy should provide a cover of at least 5 times of annual premium, to make it tax-free.